Ankitraut4/Face-Detection/README.md

 2]Download and set up the OpenCV library for Java in your project.

-3]Place your target image in the images/ directory, named WhatsAppImag.jpeg (or modify the code to read any image file).
+3]Place your target image in the images/ directory,  (or modify the code to read any image file).

 4]Ensure the xml/lbpcascade_frontalface.xml classifier file is included.
 This is used for the face detection algorithm.